-Have you ever given a thought to a Teamviewer Anydesk alternative?
+Have you ever given a thought to a TeamViewer or AnyDesk alternative?
 Well, where both these solutions are great, you might want to check out some other options available in the market.

-1. Best Android Remote Control Software - AirDroid Personal
+1. Best Android Remote Control Software - AirDroid Remote Support

 2. Best Remote Desktop Software - LogMeIn

 LogMeIn is another TeamViewer and AnyDesk alternative that you need to check out.
 This solution provides extensive IT support for different platforms along with a trusted communication system protected with an advanced password and authentication systems.